Sefrwahed/bash/file-management.md

 * example: `ls folder1` this will list the contents of `folder1`
 * There is an option `-R` to a recursive listing
 * example: `ls -R folder1` this will list the contents of `folder1` and all its children folders
+* The `-l` will provide you a detailed list, you can also add `-h` option to get a human readable format
+* The `-t` will sort by the modification date, you can also add `-r` to reverse the listing
+* If coloring is turned off on your machine you can turn it on with `--color=auto` option
+* Of course there is a bunch of options for `ls`.
+Use `ls --help` to explore them

+> NOTE: If you have a command like this `ls -l -h` you can shorten it to `ls -lh` and get the same result

 ### `cp`